-We have a tank, but like the enclave of about four houses near us—including Saano Didi’s and Mahendra’s houses—we still have to carry water to it.
+In our case, we’ve had a tank for years, but like the enclave of about four houses near us—including Saano Didi’s and Mahendra’s houses—we still have to carry water to it, the regular way.
 Our water situation remains basically unchanged.
-We still take baskets to fetch our water from the tap in Deurali five minutes away.
+We still take baskets five minutes up the road to fetch our water from the tap in Deurali.
 When Deurali is dry, we still go to Rotepani, 15 minutes away.
-On occasion, when Rotepani is too busy or the flow of water is almost dried out, we walk windy footpaths half an hour down to the fields in Dadapari and use a cup to lift water from a natural pool under the rocks.
+On occasion, when Rotepani is too busy or the flow of water is almost dried out, we walk winding footpaths half an hour down to the fields in Dadapari and use a cup to lift water from a natural pool under the rocks.
 A few times, I’ve accompanied Aamaa to do a household of laundry on flat stones there.

 Aamaa, of course, is sixty-two and lives alone most of the time.
 So by “we,” I mean Aamaa.

-Last summer as I was leaving in August, somebody arranged to rig up a pipe that had been brought from Deurali up to the crest of the ridge by our house.
-Its location wasn’t in our yard, but it was only a up on the ridge, about seventy-five yards away instead of five minutes in each direction.
-The day I was leaving for the U.S. was the same morning that this new pipe was first hooked up, and all our closest neighbors clamored about filling buckets and oil gallons and jugs while Mahendra’s father BAA! presided over the fray.
-Any moment that the pipe was unattended, it sprayed wild streams of water that swirled in to muddy rivulets down the side of the hill and in to Khemraj sir’s corn field.
-Little Narayan and Amrit were ecstatic with the newfound responsibility of presiding over a line of eager adults and aiming the unruly three-headed pipe head as it washed dirt off the footpath and down the hill.
+Last summer as I was leaving in August, somebody rigged up a pipe that had been brought from Deurali up to the crest of the ridge by our house.
+Its mouth wasn’t in our yard, but it was only a up on the ridge, about seventy-five yards away instead of all the way in Deurali.
+The day I was leaving for the U.S. was the same morning that this new pipe was first hooked up, and all our closest neighbors clamored about filling buckets and oil gallons and jugs while Mahendra’s father presided over the fray.
+Whenever the pipe was unattended, it sprayed wild streams of water that swirled into muddy rivulets, spilling down the side of the hill and into Khemraj sir’s corn field.
+Little Narayan and Amrit were ecstatic with the newfound responsibility of presiding over a line of eager adults and aiming the unruly three-headed pipe head as it washed dirt off the footpath and over the terrace.

 When I arrived back this week in January, I discovered this setup slightly relocated but similarly conceived.
-With water much more spare in the winter, each household has been assigned to use it on alternating days.
-When we got up this morning, it was our assigned day.
-Aamaa began fretting about it last night.
-I assured her that I would take water duties in the morning, which is fine, but the problem is that for reasons I couldn’t determine, she wanted to get cracking at dawn, and one thing that’s changed in the last ten years: I am no longer so interested in proving something that I am am motivated to get up before dawn.
+With water more spare in the winter, each household has been assigned to use the pipe on alternating days.
+Today was our assigned day; Aamaa began fretting about it last night.
+I assured her that I would take water duties in the morning, which is pretty straightforward, but the problem is that for reasons I couldn’t determine, Aamaa wanted to get cracking at dawn…and one thing that’s changed in the last ten years is that I am no longer so interested in proving something that I’m motivated to get up before dawn.
 I am happy to prove my value during daylight hours.

 Lucky for both of us, for some reason the water didn’t become available this morning until 9am.
 Having slept until American hours and had my tea, I dutifully began the water retrieval process.
 Pascal helped me bring all the water jugs and bottles and even buckets up the hill, where we set them down beside Maya Bouju’s house to wait our turn.

-Saraswoti was there of course, and Jivan’s young wife Bal Kumari, and BAA!, and everyone had brought literally any item in their house that could hold liquid.
+Saraswoti was there of course, and Jivan’s young wife Bal Kumari, and Mahendra’s father.
+Everyone had brought literally any item in their house that could hold liquid.
 The issue–and the thing is, I’m American, I’m trained to spot potential matters of inefficiency and to fret about them–was that the pipe itself was barely producing a trickle.
 So filling the army of receptacles from our three households was a phenomenally lengthy task that quite literally involved watching water drip for long, yawning minutes.
 And minutes.
 And more minutes.

 I squatted down next to my pals Saraswoti and Bal Kumari.
 They were perfectly happy with the distraction, the pace of the task, the opportunity to sit on a hill and chat or not chat and pick at blades of grass.
 I was like, “Yo you guys, it’s going to take me approximately one million years to fill all this stuff.”
 My gaze drifted to the footpath.
 Four minutes away was a perfectly functional, largely unmanned water tap.